Complex-Valued Autoencoders: Conclusion

 \section{Conclusion}

-We have provided a fairly complete and general treatment of complex-valued linear autoencoders.
-The treatment can readily be applied to special cases, for instance when the vectors are real-valued and the matrices are complex-valued, or the vectors are complex-valued and the matrices are real-valued.
-More importantly, the treatment provides a unified view of real-valued and complex-valued linear autoencoders.
-In the Appendix, we further broaden the treatment of linear autoencoders over infinite fields by looking at their properties from a differential geometry perspective.
+We have provided a fairly complete and general analysis of complex-valued linear autoencoders.
+The analysis can readily be applied to special cases, for instance when the vectors are real-valued and the matrices are complex-valued, or the vectors are complex-valued and the matrices are real-valued.
+More importantly, the analysis provides a unified view of real-valued and complex-valued linear autoencoders.
+In the Appendix, we further extend the treatment of linear autoencoders over infinite fields by looking at their properties from a differential geometry perspective.

 More broadly, the framework used here identifies key questions and strategies that ought to be studied for any class of autoencoders, whether linear or non-linear.
-For instance: \begin{enumerate} \item What are the relevant group actions for the problem? \item Can one of the transformations ($A$ or $B$) be solved while the other is held fixed? \item Are there any critical points, and how can they be characterized? \item Is there a notion of symmetry or transposition between the transformations $A$ and $B$ around critical points? \item Is there an overall analytical solution?
+For instance: \begin{enumerate} \item What are the relevant group actions and invariances for the problem? \item Can one of the transformations ($A$ or $B$) be solved while the other is held fixed?
+Are there useful convex relaxations or restrictions? \item Are there any critical points, and how can they be characterized? \item Is there a notion of symmetry or transposition between the transformations $A$ and $B$ around critical points? \item Is there an overall analytical solution?
 Is the problem NP-hard?
 What is the landscape of $E$? \item What are the learning algorithms and their properties? \item What are the generalization properties? \item What happens if the outputs are recycled? \item What happens if autoencoders are stacked vertically? \end{enumerate} All these questions can be raised anew for other linear autoencoders, for instance over $\mathbb R$ or $\mathbb C$ with the $L_p$ norm ($p\not = 2$), or over other fields, in particular over finite fields with the Hamming distance.
 While results for finite fields will be published elsewhere, it is clear that these questions have different answers in the finite field case.
-For instance, the notion of analytically solving for $A$ or $B$, while holding the other one fixed, using convexity breaks down in the finite field case.
+For instance, the notion of using convexity to analytically solve for $A$ or $B$, while holding the other one fixed, breaks down in the finite field case.